oumi-ai/oumi/USAGE.md

         split: "train"
 ```

 For more details, see this notebook [Custom Datasets](https://github.com/oumi-ai/oumi/blob/main/notebooks/OUMI%20-%20Datasets%20Tutorial.ipynb).
-You can also find the list of datasets already implemented in lema [here](https://github.com/oumi-ai/oumi/tree/main/src/oumi/datasets).
+You can also find the list of datasets already implemented in OUMI [here](https://github.com/oumi-ai/oumi/tree/main/src/oumi/datasets).

 ## 7. Multi-GPU Training